kevany23/personal-site/README.md

-# Code Repo for the landing page
+# Repo for Kevan's Landing Page